 For the past ten years, I have been working hard to be in a position to retire from the corporate world earlier than the traditional 65.
 I have always had a heart towards being freed up to spend more time volunteering, which always suffered due to heavy work demands.
 Years ago, we spent much time as a family working in pet rescue agencies and local humane centers.
 As my life transitioned, we encountered so many struggling with their finances, worrying about their kids, worrying about everything, and thus we began helping some.
 We soon found that finances were only one of many areas people where people need assistance.
-While helping a number with their personal goals, we knew we had to set an example first.
+While helping a number with their personal goals and struggles, we knew we had to set an example first.

-In order to help average people see that one can be financially independent, we had to prove it.
+In order to help average people see that one can be worry-free and even financially independent, we had to prove it.

 How do you tell people you are good at providing life advice while being broke?
 Impossible and hypocritical would be my answer.
-The old joke of what does a broker with your money?
+The old joke of what does a broker do with your money?
 They make you broker.
 That is not what I want to be.
 I also knew that spending my life in the everyday grind was taking a tremendous physical and mental toll on my mind, body, and soul, I could see the signs it was starting to send me down to a place where I did not want to end up landing.

-The goal started to become a reality a few years ago, but five years later than I would have preferred.
+The goal started to become a reality a few years ago, but five years longer than I would have preferred.
 Moreover, to set the record straight, we do not have gazillions of dollars; we live frugally and always have.
-We put money away and learned how to invest.
+We put money away and learned how to save and invest.
 Like everyone, we have made some really bad moves and some good ones.
-We made some risk and some safe moves.
+We took some risk and made some safe moves.
 We have had some really good fortunes and some really bad ones.
 My advice comes mostly from the bad ones.
 Finally, the goal was reached and things have fallen in place to be able to live without total reliance on a paycheck.

 In announcing our intentions, I received many positive comments from people.
 Many congratulated us on reaching a goal many people hope to reach (we’re not the first either).
 I made no bones about it that at the same time I have reservations, as this is a risk.
 If something goes wrong, I will be at Wal-Mart handing out smiley stickers.
 Those who smelled the positive were behind us completely, especially to those who understood the faith element that goes with the rest of the story.
 I thought I made it clear this was a semi-retirement maneuver.
 It is loaded with hope to fulfill an urging from childhood to write and have a positive impact on a person or two, preferably more.
 I can only hope a few people benefit.

-Just as my son’s reaction to a meal I thought was fantastic, some others saw it differently.
-Reactions behind the back included ‘what an arrogant ass, flaunting money around’.
+Just like my son’s reaction to a meal I thought was fantastic, some others saw it differently.
+Reactions behind the back included ‘what an arrogant jerk, flaunting money around’.
 ‘I wish I could retire early too, hope he falls flat’.
 ‘Let’s see where that faith gets him when the first medical bill pops up.’
 One fragrance, two smells.

 One of the premier items to grab hold of in sales is to gain a strong backbone.
 People will reject you and the products you sell for various reasons.
 Some of them are very legitimate, some with underlying motives, and some that make no sense.
 I had one person whom I could never figure out why everything we sold was always inferior to a competitor of ours.
 Only after he left that company did I find out that his brother worked for that competitor.
 Of course, the result was a negative review for me and for every product and service I represented.